En español

 http://fuelandfiber.com/cgi-bin/index.cgi

-All aspects of biofuels and their use are covered -- biodiesel, ethanol, other alternative fuels, related technologies and issues, energy issues, environment, sustainability and more.
+It had a large and varied global membership and covered all aspects of biofuels – biodiesel, ethanol, other alternative fuels, related technologies and issues, energy issues, environment, ecology, sustainability, and more.

-NOTE: You don't need to join the Biofuel list to learn how to make biodiesel.
+NOTE: You don't need to join a list to learn how to make biodiesel.
 Start here: Where do I start?
 Follow the instructions, step by step.
+Forget everything else you've read.
 Study everything on that page and the next page and at the links in the text.
 It tells you everything you need to know.

-It's not just us who say so, it's largely the result of a collaborative effort over nine years involving thousands of people worldwide, it's what works.
+It's not just us who say so, it's largely the result of a collaborative effort over 10 years involving thousands of people worldwide, it's what works.

-There's a lot to learn, but it's simple, and you don't have to be a chemist to do it, very few biodieselers are chemists or engineers.
+There's a lot to learn, but it's simple, and you don't have to be a chemist to do it, very few biodiesellers are chemists or engineers.

 Thousands of ordinary people have done this without any other help, and so can you.
 You don't need anyone to show you how, and you don't need to find another biodieseler in your area first so you can see their set-up in action.
 Not all biodiesel brewers are the same, not all make quality fuel (though they might think they do).
 There's a fair chance you'd just be picking up someone else's bad habits.